9 Early Signs of Bed Bugs

 5. Live bed bugs- nymphs and adults

 Bed bugs are creatures that are the size of an apple seed and are reddish-brown or brown.
-When they are in the growing stages, they are called nymphs and paler than the adult stage color.
+When they are in the growing stages, they are called nymphs and paler than the adult stage colour.

 They have six legs and two antennae.
 Some common places to check for them would be the seams of your mattress, any wood framing, and upholstered furniture.
 Usually, checking for bugs with a flashlight would be sufficient.